wiklundm/arcticsleddogclub/README.md

 #### Contact

 When I clicked on ![Arctic Sleddog Clubs e-mailadress](arctic.sleddogclub@gmail.com) in the contactsection a new mail opened up in my mail program.
 The link worked.
+On Courses page when I clicked on the link "Contact Us", I was redirected to the contact form on the About us page.
+The link worked.

 #### First time user